Habanero Peppers – Fruity, Spicy and Beautiful

 Habanero Pepper Heat Level (Scoville)

 The habanero pepper is a hot one.
-The variety has a very wide range of heat levels, but it is generally accepted that habanero peppers have a Scoville rating ranging from 200,000 – 350,000 SHUs.
+Different specific varieties can have a wide range of heat levels.
+Generally, habanero peppers have a Scoville rating ranging from 200,000 – 350,000 SHUs.
 However, one study has shown levels reaching over 800,000 SHUs with favorable soil, temperature, and humidity levels for producing capsaicinoids.

-Basically, what this means is that the habanero pepper is very spicy.
-A single pepper can go a long way toward making a large dish very hot.
-If you decide to cook with habaneros, but don’t want too much heat, try removing the placenta and seeds (diagram).
-This is where the highest concentration of capsaicin exists.
+Basically, what this means is that habanero peppers are very spicy.
+A single pepper can go a long way toward making a dish very hot.
+If you decide to cook with habaneros, but don’t want too much heat, try removing the placenta and seeds (example).
+This is where the highest concentration of capsaicin is located.

-Tip: Always be sure you use gloves when handling your habaneros.
-Even a tiny dab of pepper juices can irritate the skin, and especially the eyes.
+Tip: Always be sure you wear gloves when handling habanero peppers.
+Even a tiny dab of the juices can irritate the skin and especially the eyes.

 Other Types Of Habanero Peppers

 Since its discovery, botanists and plant breeders alike have been producing new varieties of the habanero.
-With plant breeding becoming more and more popular in recent years, there are now several types of habanero peppers that you can try growing yourself.
+With crossbreeding becoming more and more popular in recent years, there are now many types of habanero peppers that you can grow.

-Here are a few of the interesting varieties of habanero available on the market:
+Here are a few of the interesting habanero types:

 Chocolate Habanero